When Can You Expect the Workers Comp Judge’s Decision?

 • your medical records support your injury claim

-• there are witnesses to the accident who can prove that it happened while you’re at work
+• there are witnesses to the accident who can prove that it happened while you were at work

-If you can’t produce evidence to prove the above, your claim can turn into a long drawn-out court battle between you and your insurance provider.
-In cases like this, the workers comp judge may take months or years to come up with a decision.
+If you can’t produce evidence to prove the above, your claim can become a long, drawn-out battle between you and your insurance provider.
+In cases like this, the workers comp judge once all the evidence is present will make a ruling within 30 days.

-To understand why some workers comp cases take years while others only weeks, you need to understand the workers comp claims process.
+To understand why some workers comp cases take years while others only weeks, you must understand the compensation claims process.

-Though workers comp laws vary across states, most workers comp claims process starts with an injury report.
+Though workers comp laws vary across states, most claims process starts with an injury report.
 In Florida, you only have 30 days to report your injury to your employer.
-They, in turn, have to inform your insurance provider within 7 days.
+They, in turn, must inform your insurance provider within 7 days.

-After receiving a report of your injury, your insurance carrier will evaluate your claim.
+Your insurance carrier will evaluate your claim after receiving your injury report.
 This usually involves validating the evidence submitted.
-They may also conduct their own investigation.
+They may also conduct their investigation.
 Depending on their evaluation, they may approve or deny your claim.

-During the mediation, you and your employer together with your counsels will sit down and try to reach a settlement.
-A third-party mediator will also be present to arbitrate.
-If a settlement isn’t reached during the mediation, the case will have to be settled in court.
+During the mediation, you, your employer, and your counsel will sit down and try to settle.
+A third-party mediator will also be present to mediate..
+The case must be resolved by an administrative judge, if settlement isn’t reached during the mediation.

-At the workers comp hearing, you’ll have to present your case before a judge.
-This is your last chance of convincing the judge why you deserve those benefits.
-If you have a workers comp lawyer, they can help you throughout the entire process.
+You must present your case before a judge at the workers’ comp hearing.
+This is your last chance to convince the judge why you deserve those benefits.
+If you have a workers comp lawyer, they can help you throughout the process.

-One thing you need to remember is that the judge won’t make a decision at the final day of your workers comp hearing.
+How long does it take a judge to approve a workers’ comp settlement?
+Remember that the judge won’t decide on the final day of your workers’ comp hearing.
 It will take some time for them to formulate and write their decision.

-In most cases, it takes around 30 to 90 days after the last day of hearing to receive a notice of decision.
+In most cases, receiving a notice of decision takes 30 days after the last day of the hearing.
 It will be sent by mail to your registered mailing address.
-Your insurance provider and workers compensation lawyer will each receive a copy of the decision too.
+Your insurance provider and workers’ compensation lawyer will each receive a copy of the decision, too.

 As mentioned, the decision of a workers comp judge is final in most cases.
-But if you think the judge made an error, you can still appeal their decision.
+But you can still appeal their decision if you think the judge made an error.

-The appeals process varies by state but in general, you’ll need to file a Notice of Appeal in your state’s appellate court and pay the necessary filing fees.
-The court will then review your appeal and the workers comp trial to see if the judge did indeed make a mistake.
+The appeals process varies by state, but you’ll need to file a Notice of Appeal in your state’s appellate court and pay the necessary filing fees.
+The court will then review your appeal and the workers’ comp trial to see if the judge made a mistake.

 Remember, however, that appealing a workers comp judge’s decision won’t be easy.
 The appeals hearing is not a review of the facts of your case.
-Rather, the appeals board will review the record of the trial to see if the judge misapplied the law or made mistakes in the procedure.
-As such, you must have indisputable proof that the judge really erred to win the appeal.
+Instead, the a pellet court will review the trial record to see if the judge misapplied the law or made mistakes in the procedure.
+You must have indisputable proof that the judge erred to win the appeal.

 (Related: Does Surgery Increase Workers Comp Settlement?)